How do I apply for an exchange to Nipissing University

 What do I need to do to prepare for my trip to Canada?

-Refer to the Pre-Arrival Information Sheet and the International Student Handbook.
-These documents will provide you with information to help you prepare for your journey to Canada and information on settling upon arrival.
+You will receive information by email as well as the International Student Handbook.
+This information will help you prepare for your journey to Canada and settling upon arrival.
 Additionally, joining the International Student Mentorship Program (ISMP) is a great way to meet other students and adjust to your new life in Canada.

 As an international student am I guaranteed on-campus accommodations?